davidpomerenke/ba/readme.md

 neutrality, which has been its core assumption.

-Whilst the argument above is intuitively plausible, it has two other important premises (<span id="ref:RNDcNWwD0bGcJ" label="ref:RNDcNWwD0bGcJ">\[ref:RNDcNWwD0bGcJ\]</span>Broome 2012, p.
-177f): First, if in two scenarios all persons have the same level of well-being except for one person who is better off in the second scenario, then the welfare in the second scenario is higher than in the first.
-Technically, the second scenario Pareto dominates the first (<span id="ref:RNDe8Jgwq2mlh" label="ref:RNDe8Jgwq2mlh">\[ref:RNDe8Jgwq2mlh\]</span>Osborne 1997).
+Whilst the argument above is intuitively plausible, it has two other important premises (Broome 2012, 177f): First, if in two scenarios all persons have the same level of well-being except for one person who is better off in the second scenario, then the welfare in the second scenario is higher than in the first.
+Technically, the second scenario Pareto dominates the first (Osborne 1997).
 Second, if in two scenarios with the same population the sum of individual well-being is higher in the second scenario, and at the same time the inequality of the distribution of well-being is lower in the second scenario, then the second scenario is better in terms of welfare than the first.
 I call this the fair aggregation principle.
 There are various ways to measure inequality, and the details need not concern us here.
-An excellent survey of one-dimensional inequality measures – as applied in welfare economics – is given in <span id="ref:RNDgO1lcEIWbu" label="ref:RNDgO1lcEIWbu">\[ref:RNDgO1lcEIWbu\]</span>Sen & Foster 1997.
-The most prominent inequality measure is probably the Gini coefficient (see <span id="ref:RNDJkmhvOr2SL" label="ref:RNDJkmhvOr2SL">\[ref:RNDJkmhvOr2SL\]</span>Ceriani & Verme 2012).
-Both of these premises appear to be very plausible, and they are dubbed “hard-to-doubt assumptions” in <span id="ref:RNDUBSa4lnZMJ" label="ref:RNDUBSa4lnZMJ">\[ref:RNDUBSa4lnZMJ\]</span>Broome 2012, p.
+An excellent survey of one-dimensional inequality measures – as applied in welfare economics – is given in .
+The most prominent inequality measure is probably the Gini coefficient (see ).
+Both of these premises appear to be very plausible, and they are dubbed “hard-to-doubt assumptions” in .
-176.

 The following formalization concisely sums up the argument presented above.
 It is structured in technical premises (P...), the assumptions